-Easter is fast approaching, so it seems like the perfect time to try some of our Easter STEM Challenges perfect for little scientists.
-We’ve been busy testing these for you over the last couple of weeks and would LOVE to see your creations if you try any, so do share photos with us on Facebook, Instagram or Twitter.
+Easter is fast approaching, so it seems like the perfect time to try some of our Easter STEM Challenges!
+We’ve been busy testing these for you over the last couple of weeks and would LOVE to see the creations of your little scientists, so do share photos with us on Facebook, Instagram or Twitter.
 We’ve also got 100s of easy everyday science and STEM activites for kids to try too!

 Easter STEM Challenges